Here I review 4 free software for replacing MS PowerPoint. These free software are good free alternatives to MS PowerPoint.

 Other features boasted by IBM Lotus Symphony Presentations are management of timing and flow control of slide show, slide transition effects and animation.
 The finished presentations can be saved in PDF or HTML formats, facilitating sharing of files with others.

-Most of the people believe that KOffice works only with Linux, but actually KOffice works in Windows, and Mac as well.
+Most people believe that KOffice works only with Linux, but actually KOffice works in Windows, and Mac as well.
 So, you can use KPresenter on any popular OS.

 Because of the integration with KOffice, all the power and flexibility of the KOffice content elements are available to KPresenter.